Last updated 8 months ago

 Flashing the firmware can sometimes fail, but most of the time it is nothing major.
 Before going deeper into issues related to flashing your printer, there are some initial steps and prerequisites that should be tested.

 - Read the article again.
-Verify that you have followed all instructions in the Firmware updating (MK3S+/MK3S/MK3) article word by word.
+Verify that you have followed all instructions in the How to update firmware (MK3S+/MK3S/MK3) article word by word.

 - There is always a small chance that the problem was just a "one time bug".
 Therefore, we suggest always trying to do the normal firmware update again, just to make sure.

 - Make sure that the latest DRIVERS & APPS package is installed on your computer before flashing the firmware.
 Sometimes, uninstalling all programs from Prusa, downloading the Drivers, and installing them again solves the problem.

 - PrusaSlicer will detect the USB-connected printer even when it is powered off, but in order to upgrade the firmware, the printer has to be powered on!

 - Do not connect both USB cables at the same time!
 Each firmware must be flashed separately and only one logic board can be connected at a time.

 - Make sure you have no other serial-connection running on your printer at the time of flashing.
 This includes Arduino IDE, Serial bridges, or other COM devices running.